iaretechnician/barebones-masterserver-wiki/Angusmf's-How-to-"Do-Profiles"-:).md

         }
     }

-As I said above, we're going to use the (UNE HLAPI-based) Demo Room code from MSF. _On the game server_, we're going to access the profile right from inside our NetworkManager.
+As I said above, we're going to use the (UNET HLAPI-based) Demo Room code from MSF. _On the game server_, we're going to access the profile right from inside our NetworkManager.
 In Awake, we need to listen for GameRoom events that we'll use to set up the profile.
 We also define some Obserables right in that class for easy reference.
 Note they are the same as the ones in the profile we created on the master server.
+(AngAccountManager and the AngAccount that it returns is my game code, included to demonstrate how MSF integrates.)

+Remember, code inside the lambda expressions are really callbacks being executed AFTER the profile is returned: `Msf.Server.Profiles.FillProfileValues(defaultProfile, (successful, error) =>
+            {...}`

     namespace HBYW.BMSF.CarisWorld
     {